workvivo/public/Unwired-users/One-time-passcode/Keys/README.md

-# Keys used for Sample Code
+# Keys Used for Sample Code

-These keys are used for all the code samples in this repository.
-They have been registered and associated with the domain `unwired.workvivo.red` for demonstration purposes only.
+The public/private key pair provided here is **only for use with the code samples in this repository**.
+These keys are registered and associated with the domain `unwired.workvivo.red` for demonstration purposes.

 > **Warning:**
-> **Do NOT use these keys in your own environments.** These are public and intended for testing only.
-Always generate and register your own key pair for each Workvivo organisation.
+> **Never use these keys in your own environments.** These keys are public and intended for testing only.
+Always generate and register a unique key pair for each Workvivo organisation.

 ---

 ## Generating a Public/Private Key Pair

-you can openssl to generate key pairs
+You can use OpenSSL to generate key pairs.
+Below are typical commands to create a new key pair:

 ### 1. Generate a private key
 This creates `private.pem`:
 ```sh